bose-sayan/spam-detection/README.md

 - nltk

 ## Results:
 - Naive Bayes gives the best accuracy of 98.95% on the test set and 99.3% on the validation set.
+It also lead to better precision and recall scores.